openforcefield/openff-interchange/docs/annotations.md

 OpenFF's combined use of [Pint](https://pint.readthedocs.io/en/stable/) and [Pydantic](https://docs.pydantic.dev/latest/) solves these problems.
 To leverage these tools,

 1. Classes should subclass out of `openff.interchange.pydantic._BaseModel`, which is a thin wrapper around `pydantic.BaseModel`
-2. Annotations should use `openff.interchange._annotations._Quantity`, which is a thin wrapper around `openff.units.Quantity`, itself having the same behavior as `pint.Quantity`, or annotations derived thereof.
+2. Annotations should use the [`openff.interchange._annotations._*Quantity`] types, which are thin wrappers around `openff.units.Quantity`, itself having the same behavior as `pint.Quantity`, or annotations derived thereof.

+[`openff.interchange._annotations._*Quantity`]: https://github.com/openforcefield/openff-interchange/blob/v0.4.0/openff/interchange/_annotations.py#L127-L191

 The same class can be rewritten: